Large Language Models provide support for the parallelogram theory of analogy: Introduction

-The emergence of large language models (LLMs) offers an opportunity to revisit the parallelogram model again.
-Despite being highly opaque systems with complex attention mechanisms and inaccessible latent representations, LLMs have shown a surprising capacity to simulate human semantic judgments \citep{piantadosi2024concepts} and demonstrate emergent relational reasoning abilities manifested in tasks like in-context learning \citep{brown2020language}.
-Here, we ask whether LLM-generated analogies are perceived to be higher quality than human-generated analogies, and whether any such advantage is captured by simple cognitive models such as the parallelogram model or local similarity heuristics.
-To address these questions, we prompt six state-of-the-art LLMs with a large set of word analogy problems previously given to humans \citep{peterson2020parallelograms} and collect human judgments of how well LLM and human completions preserve the intended relation.
+The emergence of large language models (LLMs) offers an opportunity to revisit this question.
+Despite being highly opaque systems with complex attention mechanisms and inaccessible latent representations, LLMs have shown a surprising capacity to simulate human semantic judgments \citep{piantadosi2024concepts} and demonstrate emergent relational reasoning manifested in tasks like in-context learning \citep{brown2020language}.
+Crucially, LLMs may not face the same cognitive constraints that may hinder human analogy production.
+We therefore ask whether LLM-generated analogies are perceived to be higher quality than human-generated ones and whether any such advantage is captured by simple cognitive models such as the parallelogram model or local similarity heuristics.
+To address these questions, we prompt six state-of-the-art LLMs with a large set of word analogy problems previously given to humans \citep{peterson2020parallelograms} and collect human judgments of how well LLM and human completions preserve the intended relations.

-We find that people reliably judge LLM analogies to be better than human-generated analogies, and that LLM analogies are better captured by both parallelogram and local similarity measures.
-We also show that the advantage of LLMs over humans is predicted by greater parallelogram alignment in an external distributional embedding space and by the use of less accessible words.
-However, this advantage is driven not by LLMs producing uniformly superior responses, but by humans generating a long tail of low-quality completions: when the comparison is restricted to only the most frequent (modal) responses, the LLM advantage disappears, even though completions where LLMs are more parallelogram-aligned and use less frequent words than humans continue to receive higher ratings.
-These results suggest that while parallelogram models may poorly describe how humans generate analogies, they nonetheless capture what people value in good analogies—and that LLMs are better at producing responses that satisfy this pattern, even though this pattern need not be reflected in the models’ own internal representations.
+Our results show that LLM analogies are more predictable than people's by both parallelogram \textit{and} local similarity measures.
+We also find that people reliably judge LLM analogies to be better than human-generated analogies and that the advantage of LLMs over humans is predicted by the use of lower-frequency words and greater parallelogram alignment in an external distributional embedding space.
+The LLM advantage is driven not by LLMs producing uniformly superior responses, but by humans generating a long tail of low-quality completions.
+When the comparison is restricted to only the most frequent (modal) responses, the LLM advantage disappears.
+Preferred analogical completions in this subset of cases, whether generated by LLMs or people, are still predicted by greater parallelogram-alignment and the use of lower-frequency words.
+Finally, to test whether the parallelogram structure drives more appropriate analogies rather than the effects being due to the particular embedding space we use, we fine-tune the embedding space to better satisfy the parallel structure.
+Doing so makes the parallelogram model better at recovering the more highly ranked responses from humans and LLMs.
+Together, these results suggest that while the parallelogram model may poorly describe how humans \emph{generate} analogies, it nonetheless captures the way people \textit{evaluate} good analogies---and that LLMs are better at producing responses that satisfy this structure.